Disclaimer: I do NOT own Hakuouki or anything related to it.

 They stayed like that for awhile before Sanan broke the silence.

 "Shouldn't you be with Toudou-kun or Harada-kun?"
 He raised his eyebrows as he posed the question to her.
-Confusion and curiosity were clear in his tone of voice, but there was something else there that she couldn't pinpoint.
+Confusion and curiosity were clear in his voice, but there was something else there that she couldn't pinpoint.
 Or maybe she did have an idea.
 The word started to form in her brain...

 She shook her head, both to dismiss the idea/word and in response to Sanan's question.